 For the 2022-23 flu season, the American Academy of Pediatrics recommends that all children 6 months of age and older be immunized with any flu vaccine appropriate for age.
 There is no change in recommendations from the 2021-22 season.

-As many of you may know, FluMist was not recommended as a vaccination for infants and children last year because of its lack of effectiveness, discovered with use after the 2016 flu season.
-The manufacturer of FluMist, MedImmune, has changed to a new strain they think will be more effective.
-In February, the CDC Advisory Committee on Immunization Practices reviewed the MedImmune data on vaccine effectiveness and voted to reintroduce FluMist as an option for the 2018-’19 season.
-However, the data on whether or not it will be effective are not definitive.
+FluMist, the live attenuated nasal flu vaccine, was not recommended for use for infants and children for the 2016-17 and 2017-18 flu seasons because of its lack of effectiveness, discovered after the 2016 flu season.
+The manufacturer of FluMist, MedImmune, therefore changed to a new strain for the 2018 Flumist vaccine that they thought would be more effective.
+In February 2018, the CDC Advisory Committee on Immunization Practices reviewed the MedImmune data on the vaccine’s effectiveness and voted to reintroduce FluMist as an option for the 2018-’19 season.

 For the 2018-’19 season, the AAP recommended the flu shot (IIV, inactivated influenza vaccine) as the primary choice and the live attenuated influenza vaccine (LAIV, Flumist) for children who would not otherwise receive a vaccine.
 After reviewing U.K. effectiveness data for the reformulated LAIV, the AAP did not express a preference between vaccines for the 2019-20 season or 2020-21 season, and it will not express a preference for the 2021-22 season.

 For more information, read this article on the American Academy of Pediatrics (AAP) site: AAP flu guidance the same as last season